Board of Directors

 Director

-Dr. Anita Acai is an Assistant Professor and Education Scientist in the Department of Psychiatry and Behavioural Neurosciences at McMaster University in Hamilton, Ontario, Canada.
-Her scholarly interests include health professions education and the scholarship of teaching and learning.
-She first became a member of the Society in 2013, when she was named a 3M National Student Fellow (3MNSF).
-Throughout her time as a student and now as a faculty member, she has remained engaged in the Society by serving as an adjudicator and coordination team member for the 3MNSF and an elected member of the Council of Fellows, where she holds an executive role as the Council’s Finance Officer.
-Dr. Acai is also a 2019 ISSOTL Fellow.
-To learn more, please visit https://anitaacai.com/ or find her on Twitter at @anita_acai.
+Dr. Anita Acai is the inaugural Director, Scholarship of Teaching and Learning (SoTL) at George Brown College in Toronto, Ontario, Canada.
+She also holds a part-time faculty appointment in the Department of Psychiatry and Behavioural Neurosciences at McMaster University.
+Dr. Acai first became a member of the Society in 2013, when she was named a 3M National Student Fellow (3MNSF).
+Throughout her time as a student and now as a faculty member, she has remained engaged in the Society in various capacities, most recently as the coordinator of the 3MNSF Program.
+To learn more about Dr. Acai, please visit https://anitaacai.com/ or find her on X (formerly Twitter) at @anita_acai or Bluesky at @anitaaphd.bsky.social.

 Tari Ajadi